Indiana Hoosiers football: John Pont era (1965–1972)

 John Pont, who came to IU from Yale, took over just as the IU sanctions expired.
 In 1966 the team achieved only a 1-8-1 record.
 But the following season, in 1967, Indiana surprisingly had a 9-2 record and shared the Big Ten title with Minnesota and Purdue.
-The team was invited to and accepted the invitation play in the 1968 Rose Bowl (Indiana's only appearance), but lost to Southern California, the team which would be named national champions.
+The team was invited to and accepted the invitation to play in the 1968 Rose Bowl (Indiana's first appearance; their second would come 58 years later in 2026), but lost to Southern California, the team which would be named national champions.
 Pont was named unanimous national coach of the year and head coach of the East team in the 1968 Coaches All-America game.
 With sophomore stars Harry Gonzo, John Isenbarger and Jade Butcher returning for two more years, the Hoosiers were ranked in the preseason top 10 nationally in 1968.
 Unfortunately, due to injuries and to the return to prominence of programs at Ohio State, Michigan and Purdue, the Hoosiers finished 6-4 in 1968 and 4-6 in 1969 (also partially due to a 14-player African American team boycott).
 Pont, after only winning five or more games in a single season twice after the Rose Bowl season (never more than six wins), was asked to resign after eight seasons.